sphinx-doc/sphinx/Doc-26/distutils/setupscript.rst

 installing modules using the Distutils.
 The main purpose of the setup script is to describe your module distribution to the Distutils, so that the various commands that operate on your modules do the right thing.
-As we saw in section :ref:`simple-example` above, the setup script consists mainly of a call to :func:`setup`, and most information supplied to the Distutils by the module developer is supplied as keyword arguments to :func:`setup`.
+As we saw in section :ref:`distutils-simple-example` above, the setup script consists mainly of a call to :func:`setup`, and most information supplied to the Distutils by the module developer is supplied as keyword arguments to :func:`setup`.